9 DO’s and DON’Ts for Making Advanced Dining Reservations at Disney World

-9 – DO determine the exact date for your 180-day mark.
+9 – DO determine the exact date for your 60-day mark.

 8 – DON’T underestimate the need to plan out your preferred restaurant dates, times, etc.

 It really is helpful to plan out everything in advance.
 I usually use a spreadsheet in Excel to map out all of the days of our trip and then plug in the preferred restaurants and times so that I have something to work off of when I make dining reservations.
 I try to pick Plan B options as well, whether that is a different time and/or a different restaurant or even moving a particular meal to a different day.
-I find that if I have a couple back-up options, it helps to make sure I get most everything we want.
-The planning early on can help a lot!
+I find that if I have a couple of backup options, it helps to make sure I get most everything we want.
+Early planning can help a lot!

 7 – DO check park hours and calendars to help plan around show times, fireworks, etc.